smart-data-lake/getting-started/presentation/Preparation.md

 <img src="/presentation/images/install_java.png" width="50%" height="50%">

-**If your Java version is lower than 11**, you have to install a newer version (as described above) and update the default version being used by your OS.
+**If your Java version is different from Java 11**, you have to install a this version (as described above) and update the default version being used by your OS.
 For this, please refer to the guide on [this link](https://www.happycoders.eu/java/how-to-switch-multiple-java-versions-windows/).

 Type `java --version` again to double-check that the installation was carried out successfully.